After applying the shown Puppet manifest, which two entries in the /etc/hosts file will remain unchanged?

 Prepare for the Puppet Certified Professional Test with flashcards and multiple choice questions, each with hints and explanations.
 Gear up for your exam!

-To determine which entries in the /etc/hosts file will remain unchanged after applying the Puppet manifest, it's essential to consider how Puppet manages resources, particularly with regard to file management and potential changes it may implement based on the defined manifest.
+When determining which entries in the /etc/hosts file will remain unchanged after applying a Puppet manifest, it's essential to consider how Puppet manages configurations and the specific attributes defined within the manifest.

 Subscribe